vineethreddyramasa/DataKnights/Deliverables/R Scripts/R_Scripts.md

         ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
         ##   2.969   6.100   6.302   6.303   6.517  10.179

-6. Number of Birds sighted in different Habitats
+6. Count of each species of Bird sighted in different Habitats over the span of 20 years

     ``` r
     library(plyr)